saxamaphone69/4chan-x/README.md

 - Hiding all posts from a poster ID in a thread
 - A manifest v3 version for chromium browsers dropping support for v2
 - A button to un-randomize a filename in the quick reply
+- Showing the reason a post was filtered in the stub

 The 4chan XT project is a migration of 4chan X from coffeescript to TypeScript/JavaScript.
 It is named XT both as a continuation of eXTended, and a T for TypeScript.
 The goals of this project is to first get a working bundle from js/ts